Radiation Pneumonitis

 Radiant energy disrupts nucleoprotein synthesis and ultimately kills the cells.
 The rapidly diving cells are more severely impacted than the rest.
 Radiation therapy is an integral part of the treatment of malignant diseases.

-Radiation of lungs for lung cancer is second only to surgery and often are combined.
+Radiation of the lungs for lung cancer is second only to surgery, and often combined.
 Localized breast cancers are treated with lumpectomy and radiation more frequently than mastectomy and chemotherapy.
 Metastasis of carcinoma and sarcoma in the lungs are also frequently treated with radiation along with immunotherapy.
-Incidence of Bone Marrow Transplantation and Stem Cell transplantation have increased in this decade and radiation of lungs is a part of the whole body radiation for the preparation for these procedures.
+Incidence of Bone Marrow Transplantation and Stem Cell transplantation have increased in this decade, and radiation of the lungs is a part of the whole body radiation for the preparation for these procedures.

-Adverse effects of radiation, though fewer than chemotherapy agents produce radiation pneumonitis.
+Adverse effects of radiation, though fewer than those of chemotherapy agents, produce radiation pneumonitis.

-In most instances about 2 months after completion of radiation therapy, the patients develop symptoms of pneumonitis, however, the onset may be delayed for 8 months or still rarely, develop at the same time the patient is undergoing radiation therapy which most instances are given over a 4 to 6 weeks period.
+In most instances, about 2 months after completion of radiation therapy, the patients develop symptoms of pneumonitis, however, the onset may be delayed for 8 months or still rarely, develop at the same time the patient is undergoing radiation therapy, which is most instances given over a 4 to 6 weeks period.

 Risk factors for radiation pneumonitis.

 Females are more prone but the precise underlying reason is not known.
-Elderly people, smokers, patients with chronic obstructive lung disease (COPD) and when radiation has to give on a wide area of the chest and high dose radiation is required are more prone to pneumonitis.
+Elderly people, smokers, patients with chronic obstructive lung disease (COPD), and when radiation has to be given over a wide area of the chest and high dose radiation is required are more prone to pneumonitis.
 Concomitant use and or pre and post use of many drugs are risk factors.
-Some of these drugs are actinomycin D, cyclophosphamide, doxorubicin methotrexate, bleomycin, vincristine, mitomycin and some the immunotherapy agents like erlotinib, sunitinib, docetaxel.
+Some of these drugs are actinomycin D, cyclophosphamide, doxorubicin, methotrexate, bleomycin, vincristine, mitomycin, and some of the immunotherapy agents like erlotinib, sunitinib, docetaxel.

 Pathophysiology of radiation pneumonitis.

 The epithelium of the tracheobronchial tree, alveolar cells and endothelial cells of pulmonary capillaries are affected more severely.
-Inflammatory reactions are dominated by edema, inflammatory cell recruitment, the release of TNF(tissue necrosis factor) alpha, IL1 and IL6 (inter interleukin), TGF(transforming growth factor)beta, COX2 and other cytokines.
+Inflammatory reactions are dominated by edema, inflammatory cell recruitment, the release of TNF(tissue necrosis factor) alpha, IL-1 and IL-6 (interleukin), TGF(transforming growth factor)beta, COX2 and other cytokines.
 The death of cells is followed by sloughing of the surface layer.
 The remaining epithelial cells regenerate and begin to invade the alveolar surface.
-Due to the absence of surfactant atelectasis begins.
+Due to the absence of surfactant, atelectasis begins.
 Loss of surface area of capillary bed follows.
 Decrease in lung volumes, reduced diffusion capacity of oxygen, ventilation-perfusion mismatch, intrapulmonary shunting and undersaturation of hemoglobin are the results of these changes and account for symptoms and severity of the illness.
-Fibrosis once begins remained unchecked unless intervention is undertaken.
+Fibrosis once begins, remains unchecked unless intervention is undertaken.

 Symptoms.